-The grass is always greener on the other side is a phrase that means a person’s idea of something may seem more appealing or better in comparison to what they currently have, even if this is not the case.
+The phrase ‘the grass is always greener on the other side‘ is a metaphor that means a person’s idea of something may seem more appealing or better in comparison to what they currently have, even if this is not the case.

-Example: My friend has a fantastic job.
-Sometimes I find myself wishing that I was in his line of work.
-I would probably be better off, or so I thought.
+Example: My friend has a fantastic job, one that I sometimes wish I had.
+I’d probably be better off, or so I thought.
 However, my brother said to me, “The grass is always greener.
-Your present job pays well enough and it has flexible hours, so try being content with that.”
+Your current job pays well enough and it has flexible hours, so be content with that.”

-What is known is that this phrase goes back to the early 20th century.
+What is known about this phrase is that it goes back to the early 20th century.
 Interestingly, I could not find this phrase in print until the 1920s.
-For example, it appears in the Windsor And Richmond Gazette newspaper, July 1921:
+Near the start of that decade it appears in the Windsor And Richmond Gazette newspaper, July 1921:

 ‘The grass is always greener on the other side of the fence,’ and to Michael Strange the attraction of the city seemed far more desirable than the peaceful quiet of Security, Mass.

-- I was considering moving to Canada because in all likelihood it would be more interesting to live there.
-But then again, the grass is greener on the other side, as the saying goes.
+- I was considering moving to Canada because I think it would be more interesting to live there.
+But then again, the grass is always greener on the other side, as the saying goes.